MicrosoftDocs/edge-developer/microsoft-edge/webview2/contact.md

 ---
 # Contact the Microsoft Edge WebView2 team

 Share your feedback to help build richer WebView2 experiences.
-To submit feature requests or bugs, or search for known issues, navigate to the Microsoft Edge WebView2 feedback repo.

-There are several ways to get in touch with the Microsoft Edge WebView2 team.

 <!-- ====================================================================== -->
 ## Submit feature requests or bugs in the WebView2Feedback repo

-Share your feedback to help build rich WebView2 experiences.
 To submit feature suggestions or bugs about [the WebView2 control][IntroWebView2], or to search for known issues, use the [WebView2Feedback][GithubMicrosoftedgeWebviewfeedback] repo.

 The `WebView2Feedback` repo is a place for developers to share tips or best practices, report feedback, or search existing issues for WebView2.